shawfdong/atlas/README.md

 This repo contains a few examples for processing [ATLAS](https://atlas.cern/) xAOD data.

-## What information is in a xAOD file
+## What information is in an xAOD file

 The [ATLAS Analysis Release](https://atlassoftwaredocs.web.cern.ch/ABtutorial/release_setup/) provides a handy Python [checkxAOD.py](https://atlassoftwaredocs.web.cern.ch/ABtutorial/basic_xaod_content/) that we can use to learn the container types and container keys in a xAOD file.